LoveLow-Global/k-pop-agenda/README.md

 Analyze the number of the keywords appearing before / after the news article being posted.
 Check how long it takes for the news to be at its highest attention.
 On top of that, we can also check the number of changes in the positive / negative word usage around the keywords.
 (Useful for platforms like DCinside)

-$\to$ We can also do this by counting the number of related tags on a SNS platform before / after the news article posted (Useful for platforms like Instagram)
+$\to$ We can also do this by counting the number of related tags on a community platform before / after the news article posted

 From this, we can draw insights on the distinct agenda topics and their differences when it comes to information diffusion and reactions.
 We can also **compare the different information diffusion and reactions across different platforms**.